Marijoke/MSP2-MariMems/README.md

 ## Deployment

 My project was deployed using GitHub Pages
+- Logged into my account on [gitHub.com](https://github.com/)
--	While logged in to GitHub I located my project repository
+- I located my project repository
 - Selected settings
--	Scrolled to find GitHub Pages I selected Master as the source.
+- Scrolled to find 'GitHub Pages'
+- I selected Master as the source in the dropdown menu
 - Pressed save
+- Page is automatically refreshed.
+- I scrolled down back to 'GitHub Pages' where the new link is available.
--	After refreshing I revisited GitHub Pages in the settings and was able to click the link to see the site live.
+- Clicking the link takes you to the deployed website

 Local Deployment, run using Gitpod
 -	Add the Gitpod browser extension on Google chrome